This is my blog about vintage Data General minicomputers

 After leaving Honeywell, I worked with Nova 3’s and Nova 4’s at a company called T.A.C. and later as a sales rep with Data General, hence my interest in DG systems and the name of this blog, “The Soul of an Old Machine”.
 If you read the Pulitzer winning book “The Soul of a New Machine” by Tracy Kidder, then you know where I got the title of my blog from.
 The Soul of a New Machine is a book about the job of designing the next generation 32-bit system at DG; the Eclipse MV/8000, code-named “Eagle”.
 Below is a picture of my Eclipse MV/8000 and more information is posted on these pages MV/8000.

-Tommie Mademark is the founder and CEO of Fox Consult and this blog is his personal trip back in time.
+This is Tommie’s blog and his personal trip back in time.